Support for victims

 Community Remedy

 Following public consultation, Community Remedy became a key element of the Anti-Social Behaviour (ASB), Crime and Policing Act 2014.
-Police and Crime Commissioners are responsible for the ownership and reviewing of the document, in partnership with their Chief Constables.
+Mayors and Police and Crime Commissioners are responsible for the ownership and reviewing of the document, in partnership with their Chief Constables.

 The aim of Community Remedy is to enable victims of low-level crime and ASB to have a greater say in how offenders should be held account for their actions.